paseo-network/paseo-action-submission/pas/PAS-44-Onboard-paras-slots.md

 ---

 ## Summary
-Means to onboard a parachain to Paseo via **leases and slot assingment**.
+Means to onboard a parachain to Paseo via **leases and slot assignment**.
 This PAS is to be deprecated once parachain scheduling via coretime is deployed in Paseo.

 ## Abstract